Is Online Right For You?

 9. Have you ever participated in a study skills training workshop or class?

 Study skills workshops or classes can help you become proficient in the following areas:

 All of these skills are essential to a Kennesaw State University online learner.

-10. Are you aware that KSU Online offers distance learning students many opportunities for academic and student success support?
+10. Are you aware that KSU Online offers online learning students many opportunities for academic and student success support?

-KSU Online is dedicated to the success of our distance learning students.
+KSU Online is dedicated to the success of our online learning students.
 We encourage all web learners to take advantage of the following services: